datalad-handbook/book/docs/basics/101-136-filesystem.rst

 .. runrecord:: _examples/DL-101-136-178
    :workdir: dl-101/DataLad-101
    :language: console
-   :notes: datalad does not know how to reobtain the file, so it complains
+   :notes: datalad does not know how to re-obtain the file, so it complains
    :cast: 03_git_annex_basics

    $ datalad drop a.pdf